skgabriel/paracomet/README.md

 tar -xvzf atomic_data.tgz
 ```

+Note: torch and torchvision may need to be installed with a specified cuda version to run on GPUs (for example, if the cuda version is 10.1, the install command for torch should be torch=={torch_version}+101

 #### Prep for Distant Supervision

 Data for distant supervision should be a file "train-processed.jsonl" in the data folder.
 The file should contain the following keys: